 - Firstly, while you could always use regular RCA cables, its bets to get good RCA cables that deliver audio properly such as the Mediabridge ULTRA Series Subwoofer Cable or this iXCC 6ft Gold-Plated Cable.

 - Locate the RCA audio outputs (probably labeled tv audio out) on your TV set and connect the audio cables.
-The other side of the cables should also be inserted to the corresponding audio inputs of your home-theater receivers, stereo receiver, powered speakers or sound bar.
-However, your external sound system needs to include an inbuilt amplifier, since regular speakers will rarely give you a nice audio performance.
+The other side of the cables should also be inserted into the corresponding audio inputs of your home theater receivers, stereo receivers, powered speakers, or soundbar.
+However, your external sound system needs to include an inbuilt amplifier, since regular speakers will rarely give you nice audio performance.

 - Since these analog connection outputs are dependent on your TV, they send a two-channel stereo and allow you to enhance your listening experience.
 This means you can use the external audio system to enjoy a total surround sound experience.

 - If you are using a Home-theater, you should be able to get a surround sound signal from this system, by using additional audio settings.
 To get this, you should look for features such as llx or Dolby Prologic II and use them to enhance your listening experience.